redtexts/texts/gorter_1918_world_revolution.md

 corruption of American Capitalism, united with the refined brigandage of the English, which makes their victims powerless.

 What a combination.
-Refined hypocracy and false democracy!
+Refined hypocrisy and false democracy!

 And what will be the effect of this Imperialism on the proletariats of the world?
 The American-English banks, the American-English trusts, will